gitrsi/cyberops.zone/resources/Cyber Threat Intelligence/CTI_Strategy.md

 - Who might attack (threat actors)
 - Why (motivations & objectives)
 - How (tactics, techniques and procedures - TTPs)
-- What they`re targeting (assets, vulnerabilities)
+- What they are targeting (assets, vulnerabilities)
 - When and where attacks are occurring

 CTI helps answering strategic questions like: